Skip to main content

 Squares

-Draw a row of three squares side by side using loops.
+Draw a row of three squares side by side using a loop.
 Each square should have sides of length 80.
 Use move to reposition the pen without drawing between squares.

-Hint: after drawing each square, you'll need to lift the pen and move it to the starting corner of the next square.
+Hint: after drawing each square, you'll need to move the pen (without drawing a line) to the starting corner of the next square.

 Solution